-Buying a home and choosing where to live is one of the most significant decisions we will make.
-If you’re new to Canada, take your time to ask questions, learn about the housing market and various neighbourhoods, and think through what is important to you before making a decision.
+Choosing where to live and buying a home are two of the most significant decisions Newcomers to Canada will make.
+When you’re ready to start looking for your own home to buy or rent, it can help to talk to other Newcomers, learn about the Canadian housing market, explore neighbourhoods, and think about what is important to you before making a decision.

 When you are looking for the perfect property to rent or buy, budget is a major consideration.
 Understanding your priorities — be it location, type of home or nearby amenities that fit your budget will help narrow the scope of your search.
 Determine how much you can afford.
 In Canada, banks offer extensive assistance to newcomers and can help you find your dream home.
 Talk to a mortgage specialist when you are ready.
 Consulting with a specialist is free and they can meet you at your home or another location convenient for you.
 Here’s a list of things to consider using as you approach the financing conversations for buying a home.

 Finding a neighbourhood with schools is a must for people moving with children.
-Researching such options including schools that have extracurricular programs or even English/French as a second language, will help you find the right community that works best for your family.
-Familiarize yourself with how the Canadian school system works, as it may vary from your home country.
+Researching such options, including schools that have extracurricular programs or even English/French as a second language, will help you find the right community that works best for your family.
+Familiarize yourself with how the Canadian school system works, as it may be different from your home country.

-Participating or volunteering in social programs and local events can not only help connect you to your community, it can also influence a positive experience within your newcomer journey.
-Research your local community to find out what’s available in the area based on your interests; it may help you in your decision on choosing the right neighbourhood.
+Participating or volunteering in social programs and local events can not only help connect you to your community but can also be a rewarding experience in your Newcomer journey.
+Research local communities to find out what’s available in the area based on your interests; it may help you in your decision on choosing the right neighbourhood.

 Before you make your decision, take the time to look around and research different neighbourhoods to familiarize yourself with what’s available to meet your needs.
-Check out the RBC Neighborhood Explorer which can help you in finding the right home and the right community for you.
+Check out the RBC Neighborhood Explorer, which can help you find the right home and the right community for you.

-To find out more about how RBC can help towards buying your first home in Canada, visit our Newcomers Hub.
+To find out more about how RBC can help towards buying your first home in Canada, visit RBC’s Newcomers to Canada Hub.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.